 What is the difference between a product backlog and product roadmap?

-The product backlog is not to be confused with a product roadmap.
+Do not confuse the product backlog with a product roadmap.
 Both of these living documents serve distinct purposes for agile teams.
-While the backlog lists tactical details of development, the roadmap focuses on the broader product strategy.
+While the backlog lists tactical details of development, the roadmap focuses on the broader strategy.
 For a more in-depth comparison, read our overview of the product roadmap vs. product backlog.